Cricket history timeline

 c1770Modern bat shape comes into being.

-1776Ball passing through wickets three times in an innings (at Artillery Ground, between five of the Hambledon Club and five of All England) giving rise to introduction of the third stump.
+1776Ball passing through wickets three times in an innings (at Artillery Ground, between five of the Hambledon Club and five of All England) giving rise to the introduction of the third stump.

 1787MCC formed.
 The club some became the major force in the game and still determines the laws.